zero-to-mastery/hacktoberfest-2025/README.md

 #### [![URL Shortener](https://img.shields.io/badge/RUST%20PROJECT-URL%20SHORTENER-blue?style=for-the-badge&logo=Rust)](https://github.com/zero-to-mastery/url-shortener-ztm)

 A brand new project for 2025!
-This project is perfect for those wanting to build something practical in Rust
+This project is perfect for anyone who wants to build something practical using Rust.

 **Project Overview**
 > A high-performance URL shortener service built with modern Rust technologies.
 This service provides a simple API for creating shortened URLs and redirecting users to their original destinations.